georgeantonopoulos/W_Hotbox_Nuke16/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the BSD 3-Clause License - see the LICENSE file for details.
+The original work was created by Wouter Gilsing, and this repository contains modifications for Nuke 16 compatibility by George Antonopoulos.